Skip to content

 • OSWorld: 38.1% (real-world computer tasks)

-Limitations: Struggles with complex interfaces, multi-page workflows requiring sustained context, and websites with anti-bot measures.
+Where it struggles: complex interfaces, multi-page workflows needing sustained context, and sites with anti-bot measures.

 Current availability

-ChatGPT agent mode: Available to ChatGPT Plus, Pro, and Enterprise subscribers.
-Access by selecting “agent mode” from the dropdown in the ChatGPT composer.
+ChatGPT agent mode - available to Plus, Pro, and Enterprise subscribers.
+Select “agent mode” from the ChatGPT composer dropdown.

-API access: Available through Responses API and Agents SDK.
+API access - available through the Responses API and Agents SDK.

-Note: Features, pricing, and availability change frequently.
-See OpenAI’s pricing page for current rates and subscription details.
+Pricing and availability change frequently.
+See OpenAI’s pricing page for current details.

 Integration approach

-1. Identify suitable tasks Look for Tallyfy tasks that involve web interactions - online ordering, booking appointments, data extraction from public websites.
+1. Find suitable tasks Look for Tallyfy tasks involving web interactions - online ordering, booking appointments, data extraction from public websites.

-2. Write clear instructions Create specific natural language instructions in task descriptions.
+2. Write clear instructions Put specific natural language instructions in task descriptions.
 Include exact URLs, button names, and expected outputs.

 • API integration using Responses API or Agents SDK